FAQ: What are CRA Salaries?

 FAQ: How long will it take to complete your online training program?

-On average, it will take most people 2 - 3 months (assumes 8 - 10 hours study per week) to fully understand and learn the material presented and complete the various required Exams/Assignments.
+On average, it will take most people 3 to 4 Weeks (assumes 10 - 15 hours of study per week) to fully understand and learn the material presented and complete the various required Exams/Assignments.
 You are however free to study at your own pace and can complete the program sooner or later depending on your personal schedule and time allocated to study.
+You are allowed up to 12-months to complete the program.

-FAQ: Do you guarantee that I will obtain a CRA or CDM position after taking your Certificate program?
+FAQ: Do you guarantee that I will obtain a CRA, CRC or CDM position after completing your Course?

 No, we cannot guarantee anyone a position as a CRA or CDA upon completion of our program.
 Since it is out of their control, providers of training programs do not guarantee anyone a job upon successful completion of their program.
 If you were referred to us by a potential recruiter or employer, chances are that they will be looking to hire you upon successful completion of the program.
 We do however research, collate and maintain a very comprehensive and up-to-date Jobs Database with CRA and CDM positions from pharmaceutical manufacturers, recruiters and CROs who are looking to attract and hire our graduates.